 San Antonio, TX (24th largest U.S. MSA): San Antonio has the luxury of strong government and defense demand, which, when combined with a growing population and an expanding healthcare sector, offer a prime potential opportunity for hotel investment.
 San Antonio’s market affordability, strong recent demand (3.2% demand growth in 2019), population growth and varied, stable demand generators offer quite a strong argument as to why San Antonio is a market in which to consider hotel investment.

 In closing, while there are many markets that could experience growth during the next 24 months, even as industry pundits are fearing a slowdown, Cincinnati, Detroit, Philadelphia, and San Antonio are strongly worth investigating.
 Each of those markets has major factors that could lead to increasing corporate demand, and each area also boasts a diverse set of demand generators.

 HVS Brokerage & Advisory continues to work regularly in the markets mentioned above, with nearby consulting offices in Cincinnati, OH; Detroit, MI; Philadelphia, PA; and San Antonio, TX.
-Drew Noecker and Eric Guerrero, with HVS Brokerage & Advisory, can also utilize HVS’s significant data resources to discuss any asset you may be evaluating for sale, transition, or recapitalization.
+Eric Guerrero, senior managing director of HVS Brokerage & Advisory, can also utilize HVS’s significant data resources to discuss any asset you may be evaluating for sale, transition, or recapitalization.